Overview

 Research

 Recent research has found that psychotherapy for panic disorder is not only effective but also has long-lasting results.
-This study looked at the long-term effects of therapy and how the outcome was affected by allowing patients to choose the type of therapy for their treatment.
+This study looked at the long-term effects of therapy for panic disorder and how the outcome was affected by allowing patients to choose the type of therapy for their treatment.
 Participants were given a choice between psychodynamic therapy (PDT) and CBT.
 Half of the participants could select their own treatment, while the other half were randomly assigned to a treatment type.

 Researchers hypothesized that the people who could choose their treatment would have better results, but the results showed otherwise.
 Participants who decided PDT had better outcomes than those assigned to it, but those randomly assigned to CBT had better outcomes than those who chose it.
 Researchers are unsure about the cause of these specific results.
 However, this study found that two years after treatment, 70% of patients clearly improved, and 45% had decreased symptoms after 12 weeks of treatment.